irfanzim/Python-Movie-Correlation-Analysis-Project/README.md

 # Movie Correlation Analysis Project 🎥📊

 ## **Project Objective**
 The goal of this project is to analyze the relationship between various factors such as budget, number of votes, and gross revenue in the movie industry.
-The analysis identifies key trends and actionable insights for stakeholders, enabling better decision-making in movie production and marketing.

 ---

 ## **Data Exploring**